 These facts about snakes influence all of the various cultural interpretation they have:

 - Snakes can move quickly and in surprising ways.

 - Many species shed their skin, revealing the new layer of skin beneath.

 - Some snake bites are poisonous.

 These traits can be seen symbolically to represent:

-- death, a poisonous nature, evil
+- Death, a poisonous nature, or evil.

 So, what are possible meanings of a snake in a dream?
 As we've said, the meaning can vary and there are many different ways to interpret dreams.
 Read on for some specific interpretations of snake imagery, and find more insights into the many things that snakes can symbolize in dreams.

 We will discuss these belief systems: